-Today, we announce HIPPY, the Home Interaction Program for Parents and Youngsters will have new providers for the program in Warwick and West Ipswich.
-Congratulations to Mercy Community Services and Mission Australia as they join a network of local providers delivering to over 4,500 families per year in 100 communities.
+Today, we announce HIPPY, the Home Interaction Program for Parents and Youngsters will have new provider for the program in Alice Springs.
+Congratulations to Tangentyere Council Aboriginal Corporation as they join a network of local providers delivering to over 4,500 families per year in 100 communities.

-The Warwick site, which has been operating since 2014 and has a focus on supporting the Aboriginal and Torres Strait Islander community, will be run by Mercy Community Services.
+The Alice Springs site, which has been operating since 2009 and has a focus on supporting the Aboriginal and Torres Strait Islander community, will be run by Tangentyere Council Aboriginal Corporation.

-Transition of the program to the new providers will commence shortly in each community, with existing Age 4 families transferring to the new provider from 2018 and a new Age 4 cohort commencing in 2018.
+Transition of the program to the new providers will commence shortly in each community, with existing Age 4 families transferring to the new provider from 1 July 2018.

 Please click the thumbnail below for the full media release.